OpenShot/openshot-qt/doc/profiles.rst

    description             The friendly name of the profile (this is what OpenShot displays in the user interface) frame_rate_num          The frame rate numerator.
 All frame rates are expressed as fractions.
 For example, ``30 FPS == 30/1``. frame_rate_den          The frame rate denominator.
 All frame rates are expressed as fractions.
-For example, ``29.97 FPS == 30,000/1001``. width                   The number of horizontal pixels in the image height                  The number of vertical pixels in the image progressive             ```(0 or 1)``` If 1, both even and odd rows of pixels are used.
+For example, ``29.97 FPS == 30,000/1001``. width                   The number of horizontal pixels in the image.
+By reversing the values for `width` and `height`, you can create a vertical profile. height                  The number of vertical pixels in the image progressive             ```(0 or 1)``` If 1, both even and odd rows of pixels are used.
 If 0, only odd or even rows of pixels are used. sample_aspect_num       The numerator of the **SAR** (sample/pixel shape aspect ratio), ``1:1`` ratio would represent a square pixel, ``2:1`` ratio would represent a ``2x1`` rectangle pixel shape, etc...